-Numerical simulation of the ultrafast laser melting process, involving solid/liquid phase change, and Ge diffusion phenomena were performed employing a pre-existing finite element method / phase field approach and an in-house developed code \cite{lamagna2004, fisicaro2014, lombardo2017, huet2020}.
+Numerical simulation of the ultrafast laser melting process, involving solid/liquid phase change, and Ge diffusion phenomena were performed employing a pre-existing finite element method / phase field approach and a custom-built developed code \cite{lamagna2004, fisicaro2014, lombardo2017, huet2020}.
 This tool consists of a Technology Computed-Aided Design (TCAD) package able to simulate the laser annealing process for 1D, 2D and 3D structures \cite{lombardo2019}.
 The heat equation, coupled to the time-harmonic solution of Maxwell equations is solved self-consistently including phase and temperature dependency of material parameters, phase change and alloy fraction.
 The core model equations, more detailed in \cite{lamagna2004, fisicaro2014, lombardo2017, huet2020}, are provided in (1)–(4).

-where $r$ is the position, $t$ is the time, $\varphi$ is the phase (1 for solid and 0 for liquid), T the temperature, C the species concentration and $u$ the normalized enthalpy respectively. $F$ is the Helmoltz free energy functional, $f$ the Helmoltz free energy density, $g$ and $h$ are related functions chosen to obtain the adequate shape of $F$ in the sharp interface limit. $S(r,t)$ is the heat source due to the laser, $\Im (\varepsilon)$ is the imaginary part of the dielectric function of the material and $E_{t–h}$ is the time harmonic electric field (from the solution of the corresponding Maxwell equations). $L_S$ is the latent heat of the pure material, $\Delta_{LS-X}$ the latent heat change due to the solute, $\rho$ the density,$c_p$ the specific heat, $K$ the thermal conductivity, $k$ the equilibrium segregation coefficient, $D_c$ the dopant diffusivity and $M_2$ the solute mobility coefficient.
+where $r$ is the position, $t$ is the time, $\varphi$ is the phase (1 for solid and 0 for liquid), T the temperature, $X$ the solute species molar fraction and $u$ the normalized enthalpy respectively. $F$ is the Helmoltz free energy functional, $f$ the Helmoltz free energy density, $g$ and $h$ are related functions chosen to obtain the adequate shape of $F$ in the sharp interface limit. $S(r,t)$ is the heat source due to the laser, $\Im (\varepsilon)$ is the imaginary part of the dielectric function of the material and $E_{th}$ is the time harmonic electric field (from the solution of the corresponding Maxwell equations). $L_S$ is the latent heat of the pure material, $\Delta L_{S-X}$ the latent heat change due to the solute, $\rho$ the density,$c_p$ the specific heat, $K$ the thermal conductivity, $k$ the equilibrium segregation coefficient, $D_X$ the solute species diffusivity and $M_2$ the solute species mobility coefficient.
 The interface velocity is evaluated with the following expression from \cite{mittiga2000}: